ncatlab/nlab-content/pages/9/9/4/0/10499/content.md

  {#CompletionAndTorsionOnDerivedCategories}

 We discuss here arithmetic fracturing on [[chain complexes]] of modules.
-Under the [[stable Dold-Kan correspondence]] this is a special case of prop. \ref{CompletionTorsionAdjointModalityForModuleSpectra}, but this special case has a longer tradition in the literature -- often called _Greenlees-May duality_ due to ([Greenlees-May 92](#GreenlessMay92)) -- and we point to these original proofs.
+Under the [[stable Dold-Kan correspondence]] this is a special case of prop. \ref{CompletionTorsionAdjointModalityForModuleSpectra}, but this special case has a longer tradition in the literature -- going back to _Grothendieck local duality_  and sometimes called _Greenlees-May duality_ due to ([Greenlees-May 92](#GreenlessMay92)) -- and we point to these original proofs.

 +-- {: .num_defn}